Perspective | Amazon, can we have our name back?

 Although Amazon offers alternative wake words, not all of the company’s smart devices, including the Echo Auto and Echo Buds, allow for a change.
 Hundreds more products from outside companies that have Alexa technology built in do not allow a switch of wake word from Alexa.

-Alexa W., who spoke on the condition of anonymity because she fears the release of personal information online if her last name is made public, runs a Twitter account about the name Alexa’s impact.
+Alexa W., who spoke on the condition that her last name not be used because of privacy concerns, runs a Twitter account about the name Alexa’s impact.
 She said that when she realized the wake word on her sister’s Sonos speaker could not be changed, she compiled a list of at least 700 other items with “Alexa built in.”

 Amazon confirmed that hundreds of products allow only the use of the wake word Alexa.
 “We are currently looking into ways to expand wake word options on Alexa built-in devices,” Amazon wrote in a statement.